ZanderMonc/JupyterQuestions/README.md

 # Secondary tests

-While in src directory and config[multicellversion":"Y"],
+While in src directory, venv activated, and config.json has [multicellversion":"Y"],
-* run main.py's main method
-when prompted run with default file for testing purposes, examine output in new user directory
+* run main.py's main method either in terminal or jupyter notebook via main.ipynb when prompted run with default file for testing purposes, after completion examine output in new user directory
    - there should be control.ipynb, three files titled Python_Declare_Variables with .ipynb and .json(if user accepted prompt) and .py file-extensions.